-I first knew something was not quite right about my eating habits when I was 14.
 I started to get an urge to control my portion size and food from strict thoughts in my head.
 I never thought I would be suffering over 10 years later, a decade of restricted eating and missed opportunities.
 I lost my period, felt dizzy and faint, had constant bruising on my body, lost hair, had severe stomach pains, and suffered from constipation.
 It’s not quite the quest for ‘thinness’ the media often portrays; the side effects are heartbreaking for sufferers.

 During the early years of anorexia I wasn’t very sporty, focusing instead on my academic pursuits.
 After moving to London I started running and after a couple of years moved into the world of triathlon.
 I was increasing the amount of exercise I was doing but still living in anorexia’s tight grasp with the voice telling me to restrict and control my food.
 As I’ve come to understand, from speaking with other runners, this is far too common occurrence.
 Eating disorders and running are a regular and dangerous relationship.

 As an anorexic runner I was balancing on a knife edge.
 Despite often fainting and always feeling tired, I could run and carried on regardless